 improvement in growth in credit and deposits.
 However, net profits continue to remain under pressure.

-Also, there is an improvement in credit to industry on y-o-y basis for May 2018 over May 2017 while that for services rose sharply.
+Also, there is an improvement in credit to industry on a y-o-y basis for May 2018 over May 2017 while that for services rose sharply.

 Retail loans growth continued to be buoyant during this period.
 Chart 1 provides information on growth in credit to different sectors.

-For years, state-owned banks have funded projects in sectors like steel, power and infrastructure that were not the best in class and they later became non-performing assets when the business cycle turned.
+For years, state-owned banks have funded projects in sectors like steel, power, and infrastructure that were not the best in class and they later became non-performing assets when the business cycle turned.

 But unlike the past, the current Indian government is a lot less willing to bail out troubled banks by just recapitalizing them.
 Instead, it is pushing for greater structural changes.

 The recognition of and the quick pace of resolution for non-performing assets will strengthen Indian banks over the next few years.